What happens on the day of the exam?

 Upon entering the examination room you are subject to examination regulations and you must comply with all instructions given by an invigilator before, during and after your examination.
 Talking is strictly prohibited.
 If you have a question please raise your hand and an invigilator will help you.

-Once you have found your desk you must await the invigilator's instruction.
+Once at your desk you must await the invigilator's instruction.
 At this time you must place your ID card, face up, on your desk in order for an invigilator to confirm your identity.
 Failure to do so may result in disruption once you have started your examination.

 An invigilator will announce where coats and bags should be placed.
 You are reminded not to bring any valuables with you to examination venues and to keep belongings to a minimum.
 The University will not be held responsible for any items lost or stolen from examination venues.